 In recent years, PRC government authorities have enacted laws and regulations on internet use to protect personal information from any unauthorized disclosure.
 Under the Several Provisions on Regulating the Market Order of Internet Information Services, issued by the MIIT in December 2011 and effective in March 2012, an internet information service provider may not collect any user personal information or provide any such information to third parties without the consent of the user.
 An internet information and may only collect such information necessary for the provision of its services.
 An internet information and may only collect such information necessary for the provision of its services.
-An internet information, the internet information and may only collect such information, and in case of any leak or likely leak of the user's personal information, the internet information service provider must take immediate remedial measures and, in severe circumstances, immediately report to the telecommunications authority.
+An internet information service provider is also required to properly maintain the user's personal information, and in case of any leak or likely leak of the user's personal information, the internet information service provider must take immediate remedial measures and, in severe circumstances, immediately report to the telecommunications authority.
 In addition, pursuant to the Decision on Strengthening the Protection of Online Information issued by the MIIT in July 2013 and came into force in September 2013, any collection and use of user personal information must be subject to the consent of the user, abide by the principles of legality, rationality and necessity and be within the specified purposes, methods and scopes.
-An internet information service provider must also keep such information strictly confidential, and is further prohibited from divulging, tampering or destroying any such information, or selling or providing such information to other parties.
-An internet information service provider is required to take technical and other measures to prevent the collected personal information from any unauthorized disclosure, damage or loss.
-Any violation of these laws and regulations may subject the internet information service provider to warnings, fines, confiscation of illegal gains, revocation of licenses, cancellation of filings, closedown of websites or even criminal liabilities.
+An internet information, or selling or providing such information to other parties.
+An internet information form any unauthorized disclosure, damage or loss.
+Any violation of these laws and regulations may subject the internet information service provider must also keep such information or provider any such information, or selling or providing such information to other parties.
+An internet information form any unauthorized disclosure, damage or loss.
+Any violation of these laws and regulations may subject the internet information service provider to warnings, fines, confiscation of illegal gains, revocat